Stuart Little 3: Call of the Wild

-Stuart Little 3: Call of the Wild is a 2006 animated adventure comedy film directed by Audu Paden, distributed by Sony Pictures Home Entertainment.
-It was released on DVD and VHS on February 21, 2006.
+Stuart Little 3: Call of the Wild is a 2005 animated adventure comedy film directed by Audu Paden, distributed by Sony Pictures Home Entertainment.
+It was released in Brazil on October 11, 2005, and on DVD and VHS in the United States on February 21, 2006.
 It is the third and final installment in the Stuart Little trilogy.

 In the film, Stuart and his family spend their summer vacation in a cabin near Lake Garland.
 During the vacation, Stuart befriends a smooth-talking anthropomorphic skunk named Reeko, and a mysterious beast takes the family cat Snowbell, prompting Stuart's mission to save him.
 Michael J. Fox, Geena Davis and Hugh Laurie reprise their roles as Stuart Little, Eleanor Little and Frederick Little, while Snowbell, George and Monty are now voiced by Kevin Schon, Corey Padnos and Rino Romano (replacing Nathan Lane, Jonathan Lipnicki and Steve Zahn who previously portrayed and voiced them in the live-action films).

-Unlike its predecessors, Stuart Little 3: Call of the Wild is fully computer animated.
-It is also the only film in the series to not have a theatrical release, instead being released direct to video.
-Unlike the first two films, Call of the Wild received mixed reviews.
+Unlike its predecessors, Stuart Little 3: Call of the Wild was given a direct to video release, and was fully made with computer animation rather than in live action.
+Upon release, the film received mixed reviews.